429th Electronic Combat Squadron: Cold War

 It moved to Taegu Air Base (K-2) in April 1953 and attached to the 58th Fighter-Bomber Wing.
 It flew interdiction and close air support missions, as well as attacking special strategic targets such as military schools, dams, and port facilities in North Korea until the June 1953 Armistice.
 The unit remained in South Korea for over a year afterward to ensure Communist compliance with the cease-fire.

 After returning to Clovis Air Force Base, New Mexico in November 1954, the squadron was re-equipped with North American F-86H Sabre fighter-bomber aircraft and assigned to the Twelfth Air Force, Tactical Air Command.
 It maintained proficiency in tactical fighter operations, deploying components, aircraft, and crews on a global basis in support of NATO, PACAF, AAC, and other organizations.
 It later deployed to southeastern United States during the Cuban Missile Crisis of 1962.

 The unit moved to Nellis Air Force Base, Nevada in 1966, where it became one of the first General Dynamics F-111 squadrons finally reaching operational status in 1971.

 The unit deployed to Takhli Royal Thai Air Force Base, Thailand in early 1972 as a result of the North Vietnamese Easter Offensive.
-It fully engaged in combat over North and South Vietnam for the balance of 1972, flying operations in good and bad weather when other squadrons were grounded.
+It fully engaged in combat over North and South Vietnam, flying operations in good and bad weather when other squadrons were grounded.
 It flew approximately 4,000 combat missions with excellent success rates at hitting targets even when visibility was near zero.
 The unit returned to the United States in March 1973, leaving its assigned aircraft at Takhli.

 Almost immediately upon the squadron's return to Nellis, it was reassigned to the 347th Tactical Fighter Wing and deployed back to Takhli, this time being placed on permanent party status in Thailand, taking over the aircraft it had left upon its return to the United States.
-The 347th flew combat operations into Cambodia for a brief two-week period until 15 August, when the last wartime mission of the Vietnam Era was flown into Cambodia for final mission of Operation Constant Guard.
-After the cease-fire, the wing was maintained in a combat-ready status for possible contingency.
+The 347th flew combat operations over Cambodia for a brief two-week period until 15 August, when the last wartime mission of the Vietnam era was flown over Cambodia.
+The wing was maintained in a combat-ready status for possible contingency.